Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: Convergence Analysis and New Insights

 \subsection{A Slow Convergence Phenomenon}

-Before we show the insight behind Proposition~\ref{prop:EM}, we want to examine another aspect.
 The PG and EM theoretical bounds in \eqref{eq:ana_PG_con_alt} and \eqref{eq:ana_EM_con} are seen to be loose if $\bB$ has a large magnitude.
 From \eqref{eq:ana_B}, the magnitude of $\bB$ is seen to increase with the SNR; see also \eqref{eq:sigB}.
 This gives an impression that, under high SNRs, the PG and EM methods could converge slowly.
 Further analysis shows that this is true for our interested choices of $h$. \begin{Prop} Consider problem \eqref{eq:ana_P} and the accompanied problem setup.
 Consider either the PG method \eqref{eq:ana_PG} with $\eta=1/\sigma_{\rm max}(\bB)^2$, or the EM method \eqref{eq:ana_EM}.
 Suppose that $\btheta^k$ is $\eps$-optimal in the sense that

 for some optimal solution $\btheta^\star$ to problem \eqref{eq:ana_P} and for $\eps > 0$. \begin{enumerate}[(a)] \item Suppose that $h(\btheta)= \Ind_\setX(\btheta)$ for some non-empty convex closed set $\setX$.
 Then $k$ must satisfy